What is Chemical Engineering?

 The process industry is Norway's most important industrial branch and the Department of Chemical Engineering at NTNU trains the key personnel for the large majority of companies within this branch.
 NTNU is the only university in Norway with a MSc programme in Chemical Engineering.
-Based on our experience from the last 20 years, the needed output of engineers from our department is in the range of 70 candidates per year.
-Our target is graduation of 80 MSc and 15 PhD candidates per year.

 Studies in Chemical Engineering at NTNU

 The Department of Chemical Engineering at NTNU offers several study programmes within the field of chemical engineering:

 - MSc in Chemical Engineering and Biotechnology (5 years)